New Jersey Route 29: Mercer County

-The freeway portion of Route 29 ends at the intersection with Lee Avenue and it continues northwest along the Delaware River as a four-lane divided highway.
+Route 29 becomes a four-lane boulevard at the intersection with Lee Avenue, where it continues northwest along the Delaware River.
 The route meets the southern terminus of CR 579 (Sullivan Way).
 The median widens again and then narrows as the route meets the southern terminus of Route 175, a former alignment of Route 29 that currently serves as a frontage road.
-Route 29 crosses into Ewing Township and becomes the Daniel Bray Highway.
+Route 29 becomes a four-lane expressway known as Daniel Bray Highway before crossing into Ewing Township.
 It passes under the West Trenton Railroad Bridge, which carries CSX's Trenton Subdivision and SEPTA's West Trenton Line over the Delaware River.
 Route 29 intersects Route 175 again and then comes to a complex interchange with I-295, with the ramps within the median of Route 29, just to the east of the Scudder Falls Bridge.

-Upon crossing the Delaware and Raritan Canal, Route 29 narrows down to a two-lane undivided road called River Road.
+Upon crossing the Delaware and Raritan Canal, Route 29 becomes a two-lane surface road known as River Road.
 It continues along the Delaware River, next to the Delaware and Raritan Canal, which runs between Route 29 and the river.
 The route intersects the northern terminus of Route 175.
 Farther north, Route 29 enters Hopewell Township and continues into a more rural setting shaded with trees.
 Route 29 heads to Washington Crossing State Park, where it intersects CR 546, which heads east on Washington Crossing-Pennington Road, and the approach to the Washington Crossing Bridge, which continues into Pennsylvania and connects to Pennsylvania Route 532 (PA 532).
 Route 29 continues north along the Delaware River through Titusville, passing by Washington Crossing State Park.